 The program requires 30 credit hours and includes four core courses, electives, and a capstone or thesis.

-There are four required core courses.
+Students are required to complete four core courses: Statistical Software (STAT-611), Regression Analysis (STAT-741), Fundamentals of Statistical Theory STAT-731, and Foundations of Experimental Design (STAT-701).
 Students, in conjunction with their advisers’ recommendations, should take the core courses early in the program.

 This program may be completed online.
 Visit RIT Online for additional information.